epfromer/x2-server-sqlserver/packages/postgres/README.md

 # x2-server-postgres

-REST/CRUD interface on email in PostgreSQL for X2 client.
+GraphQL interface on email in PostgreSQL for X2 client.

 To run PostgreSQL in a Docker container, use: